 - Shoot the Dog: The climactic act of the book — Travis destroying Yeller — is the Trope Namer.

 - Spin-Offspring: Savage Sam: Son of Old Yeller — also filmed by Disney, although deviating more strongly from its novel than the first film did.

-- Zombie Infectee: The reason Yeller must die, substituting "rabies" (or "hydrophobia" as it was called in both book and movie) for "zombie".
+- Zombie Infectee: The reason Yeller must die, substituting "rabies" (or "hydrophobia" as it was called in both book and movie, given the time placement of the setting) for "zombie".